drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/big_data.md

 | Polars  | 1,000,000   | ~2.81 s        | ~2807.23 MB | ~371.90       |
 | Dask    | 1,000,000  | ~90 s          | ~2185.98 MB | ~98.60        |

-**Discussion**: Polars was by far the fastest at only 2.81 seconds, which is nearly 8 times faster than Pandas.
+**Explanation**: Polars was by far the fastest at only 2.81 seconds, which is nearly 8 times faster than Pandas.
 This is mainly because Polars uses multiple CPU cores to read the file at the same time.
 Dask was the slowest here because `sample(frac=0.1)` has to go through the whole file to randomly pick rows, not just grab the first million.
 So if you just want a quick sample, using `nrows` in Pandas or Polars is the better choice.
 One thing to note though — both Polars and Dask used a lot more RAM than Pandas for this.

 ---